CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-3.md

 2. Initialize an empty project with NPM by running `npm init`.
 Accept the default values, except for the License, which you should set to "MIT".

-1. Add packages that will be depended on by the code and aid in development:
+3. Add packages that will be depended on by the code and aid in development:

-    ```powershell
+    ```bash
     npm install nconf node-fetch
     npm install --save-dev eslint eslint-config-prettier eslint-config-airbnb-base eslint-plugin-import prettier
     ```